Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Introduction

-Therefore, although realizing generalizable dynamic object manipulation is of huge importance, collecting demonstrations is costly and there are few public data resources \cite{zhang2025dynamic}.
-Given these facts, this work studies whether strong generalization in dynamic object manipulation can be achieved without relying on numerous demonstrations.
-To address this question, we delve into the optimization essence of imitation learning, framing it as a distribution approximation problem.
-Building upon this formulation, we propose an information entropy based theoretical framework to quantify the amount of data required to achieve generalizable manipulation.
-From this theoretical framework, we identify two key aspects: first, reducing the complexity of redundant information in observations, and second, decreasing the ambiguity in action prediction.
+Therefore, although realizing generalizable dynamic object manipulation on conveyor systems is important, collecting demonstrations is costly, and public data resource is scarce \cite{zhang2025dynamic}.
+Given these facts, this work studies whether we can generate demonstrations in a simulator and achieve sim-to-real dynamic object manipulation.
+Since all real environment states are available in a simulator, we can generate numerous demonstrations via motion planning efficiently.
+Built upon this idea, we build a dynamic object manipulation simulator based on Isaac Gym \cite{makoviychuk2isaac}, as visualized in Fig.~\ref{Fig: teaser}.
+Nevertheless, although the simulator handles the collision dynamics between objects well, the appearance gap between simulated and real-world environments is significant.

-According to these two key aspects, we develop a manipulation system named \textbf{G}eneralizable \textbf{E}ntropy-based \textbf{M}anipulation (GEM).
-GEM consists of two blocks, \ie, object-centric geometry perception and hybrid action control.
-In object-centric geometry perception, we devise a representation that emphasizes the geometric structures of objects while minimizing the impact of visual appearance, thereby reducing redundant details irrelevant to manipulation.
-Within hybrid action control, imitation learning is combined with visual servo control to manage the moving dynamics of objects.
-Additionally, an efficient memory modeling strategy is proposed in the imitation learning algorithm to alleviate action prediction ambiguity.
+To bridge this appearance gap, our core insight is that the information in policy observation can be decomposed into geometric structure and visual appearance.
+Importantly, manipulation primarily relies on geometric structure, which is consistent between simulated and real-world environments.
+Based on this insight, we propose a policy named Geometry-Enhanced Model (GEM), which takes colored 3D points from RGB-D cameras as input.
+In GEM, we propose an appearance noise annealing strategy to shape the policy optimization path, reducing the reliance of the policy on appearance while enhancing its focus on geometry.
+In this way, sim-to-real generalization is enabled.
+Moreover, we propose a control strategy that disentangles manipulation into tracking actions and interaction actions.
+This strategy empowers GEM to manipulate objects moving in unseen velocities.

-In experiments, we implement a single GEM to support four common skills in dynamic object manipulation, \ie, Pick, Put, Rotate, and Insert.
-Extensive experiments are conducted in both simulators and the real world to validate the effectiveness of GEM.
-The experiments suggest that GEM presents promising generalization across diverse environment backgrounds, robot embodiments, motion dynamics, object geometries, and in sim-to-real settings.
-Especially, as illustrated in Fig.~\ref{Fig: teaser}, GEM has been successfully deployed in a real canteen to perform tableware collection.
+We conduct extensive experiments in both simulated and real-world tasks to validate the effectiveness of GEM.
+The experiments suggest that GEM presents promising generalization across diverse environment backgrounds, robot embodiments, motion dynamics, and object geometries.
+Especially, as illustrated in Fig.~\ref{Fig: teaser}, GEM has been successfully deployed in a real canteen to collect tableware.
 Without using demonstrations collected in this canteen, GEM achieves a 97.2\% success rate over seven days of testing and more than 10,000 operations.